ccembedded/ReverseLegrandAdorne/README.md

 ### ~CRC
 Inverted CRC

 # To do
 - [ ] Check CC1110 manual again to see if there is a way to transmit on channel 1 and channel 5 simultaneously.
 - [ ] Decode some of the different patterns to verify if they are valid or caused by interference.
 - [x] Try transmitting channel sequence 2, 5, 4, 3, 5 and 2, 1, 4, 3, 1 with RfCat.
+- [ ] Capture data for adding a swtich to system with RfCat